Verbal

 Examples of delayed threat:

-• A single word before bed: “Tomorrow.”
+A single word before bed: “Tomorrow.”

-• After disobedience: “I’ll decide later.”
+After disobedience: “I’ll decide later.”

-• Before a scene begins: “You’ve already earned your outcome.
+Before a scene begins: “You’ve already earned your outcome.
 You just don’t know how yet.”

 PHYSIOLOGICAL CONTROL THROUGH PSYCHOLOGICAL SUGGESTION

-When used correctly, you are modulating their body through voice and presence alone.
+Fear affects the body: pupils dilate, breath shallows, muscles lock.
+When used correctly, You are modulating his body through voice and presence alone.

-And that weight is you.
+And that weight is You.

 FRAME IT WITH CONSENT AND AUTHORITY